TUM-Core-Facility-Microbiome/ngstoolkit/README.md

 ## HELP
 For installation and useability a README file is provided and can be found in the downloaded folder.

+## Citation
+This software is registered at zenodo.
+Note that zenodo assigns multiple DOIs.
+[`10.5281/zenodo.5163363`](https://doi.org/10.5281/zenodo.5163363) represents all versions and will always resolve to the latest release.

+Additionally, zenodo assigns a DOI per release.
+Go to [zenodo](https://doi.org/10.5281/zenodo.5163363) to obtain this release-specific DOI.

 ## Execute
 ### Get program version